This 8,529 metre tunnel was the longest in the British Empire at the time of its construction.

 This item of New Zealand’s engineering heritage was recognised as part of the IPENZ “Engineering to 1990” project, which the Institution organised to help celebrate the country’s sesquicentenary in 1990.
 A plaque was unveiled to mark the significance of this tunnel as part of the development of the nation.

 While the tunnel itself is not accessible, the portals can be viewed at either end.
-The daily Tranz Alpine train from Christchurch to Greymouth and return passes through the tunnel.
+The Tranz Alpine train from Christchurch to Greymouth and return passes through the tunnel.

 From Otira on West Coast to Arthur's Pass in Canterbury.